Poll: As Coronavirus Spreads, Fewer Americans See Pandemic As A Real Threat

 Views on the threat level

-In February, a little more than a quarter of national adults believed the coronavirus was being blown out of proportion.
+In February, a little more than a quarter of U.S. adults believed the coronavirus was being blown out of proportion.
 Now, that number has risen to nearly 40% of respondents.

 Pollsters found that both shifts are largely driven by changes in opinion by Republicans.
 For instance, 72% of Republicans saw the coronavirus as a real threat in early February, but that figure has now plummeted to 40% of Republicans now believing the deadly virus is a serious menace.